aiparragirre/wROC/README.md

 ## R package

 The R package `wROC` to plot weighted estimates of the ROC curves and to obtain weighted estimates of the AUC is available in the folder `wROC`.

 The following functions are available:

 - `sew`, `spw`: to estimate sensitivity and specificity parameters for a specific cut-off point considering sampling weights.
 - `wroc`: to plot the ROC curve considering sampling weights.
 - `wauc`: to estimate the AUC considering sampling weights.

+This package will be updated shortly, in order to incorporate optimal cut-off point estimates for individual classification, as proposed in the following paper:

+Iparragirre, Amaia; Barrio, Irantzu; Aramendi, Jorge; Arostegui, Inmaculada.
+“Estimation of cut-off points under complex-sampling design data”.
+SORT-Statistics and Operations Research Transactions, 2022, Vol. 46, Num.
+1, pp. 137-158, https://doi.org/10.2436/20.8080.02.121.

 ### Installation of the R package